There are many methods to switch your PC to integrated graphics instead of dedicated graphics cards.

 Caveat 2: You Need to Have a Motherboard with Video Output Ports

-Additionally, if your motherboard lacks the right compatible port on your monitor, then you will need to make an investment on an adapter such as HDMI to VGA or DVI to VGA etc.
+Additionally, if your motherboard lacks the right compatible port on your monitor, you must invest in an adapter such as HDMI to VGA or DVI to VGA, etc.

-In majority of the cases, removing the dedicated graphics card from the motherboard will automatically switch your PC to iGPU (granted you have plugged your monitor into the motherboard’s video output port).
+In most cases, removing the dedicated graphics card from the motherboard will automatically switch your PC to iGPU (granted, you have plugged your monitor into the motherboard’s video output port).

-If in case your monitor does not display anything, then try resetting the BIOS.
+If your monitor does not display anything, try resetting the BIOS.

-In order to reset BIOS, simply unplug the PC from the wall socket.
-Wait for a few seconds and then remove the CMOS battery from the motherboard.
-Wait again for a few seconds and then plug the CMOS battery back into its place.
+To reset BIOS, unplug the PC from the wall socket.
+Wait a few seconds, and then remove the CMOS battery from the motherboard.
+Wait again for a few seconds, and then plug the CMOS battery back into its place.

 This will reset your BIOS and can work as a fix for no display issues with integrated graphics.